 Devastated and broken, Jeanne begins to have strange dreams, where she imagines herself seeing spirits offering her deals for revenge.

 Belladonna of Sadness is a unique movie, and not for everyone.
 The themes it explores are intense and not suitable for sensitive people.
-The unique animation style is unlike anything else you will see.
+The unique animation style is unlike anything else you will see and we mean in general, not only in this list.

-If you’re intrigued, we highly recommend giving it a chance because it is truly a true masterpiece.
+If you’re intrigued, we highly recommend giving it a chance because it is truly a masterpiece.

 2. The Count of Monte Cristo